romaricdrigon/romaricdrigon.github.io/_posts/2019-06-11-doctrine-inheritance.md

 ## Final word

 I hope the different mode of Doctrine inheritance mapping, and their limitations, are clearer now.
 Most of the time, I think we want to achieve code reuse, or de-duplication, instead of _real_ polymorphism.
 PHP has a built-in mechanism for that: **traits**.
 Doctrine ORM supports those out of the box (for scalar values, ie., not associations), without any additional configuration.
-So, as a final word, you may want to consider using traits next time you want to share some properties accross entities.
+So, as a final word, you may want to consider using traits next time you want to share some properties across entities.